 •Families with efficient stoves use 40% less wood than those with traditional stoves in Uganda and 85% less in Vietnam

 •Six competitions were held in Uganda and Vietnam with over 4,300 people attending

 Overall, NNF’sprogramsengaged more than57,294citizens in Uganda and Vietnam and saved more than 8million pounds of woodin 2018!

 We rely on the generosity of individuals like you to continue these meaningful interactions with tens of thousands of citizens each year.

 All promoted technologies are easily replicable with locally available materials: stoves are made from mud and sand, tree seeds can be gathered from friends and neighbors, and eco-briquettes can be obtained and used for free through a barter system.

-Aspects of NNF’s programs have already been replicated elsewhere in Uganda, Tanzania, Madagascar and Vietnam.
+Aspects of NNF’s programs have already been replicated elsewhere in Uganda, Tanzania, Kenya, Madagascar and Vietnam.